 (i) the owner or occupier, by that designation pursuant to this Act or a relevant Act; or

-(ii) a person authorized to accept service on behalf of the owner.
+(ii) a person authorised to accept service on behalf of the owner.

 (3) The record for any land shall at all reasonable times be made available for inspection by any person without payment, and the Corporation shall, on request by any person who satisfies the Corporation that he has a material interest in any portion of the records, furnish a copy of that portion of the records to that person on payment of the prescribed amount.

-(4) For the purposes of this Act or a relevant Act, a person authorized in writing by the Corporation may at any reasonable time without any fee or charge inspect any valuation or rating records maintained by or in the possession of a local government and shall be permitted access thereto and to take copies or copies of extracts, and the chief executive officer of the local government shall on the request of the Corporation —
+(4) For the purposes of this Act or a relevant Act, a person authorised in writing by the Corporation may at any reasonable time without any fee or charge inspect any valuation or rating records maintained by or in the possession of a local government and shall be permitted access thereto and to take copies or copies of extracts, and the chief executive officer of the local government shall on the request of the Corporation —

 (a) furnish to the Corporation, on payment of such amount, if any, as may be prescribed, pursuant to the Local Government Act 1995, a copy of any such record verified by him by statutory declaration; and